 As much as we hate to admit it, it is not uncommon for muscle tone to fade a little with age and be replaced with fat, especially around the mid-section.
 This transition has much less to do with age as it does with our activity level as we age.
 For cycling enthusiasts, this can pose a bit of a problem.
 Bicycling requires a certain type of posture of lack thereof that does not mesh with a big belly.
 In fact, a weak core can really place added pressure on your lower back throughout the cycling motion.
-When cycling, the body is in a tripod place.
-In this place, body weight is supported by the seat, pedals, and handlebars.
-Sitting in this position throughout a cycling session actually relies heavily on core strength, but the problem is, it doesn't develop it.
+When cycling, the body is in what is called a tripod position.
+In this position, body weight is supported by the seat, pedals, and handlebars.
+Sitting in this position throughout a cycling session actually relies quite heavily on core strength, but the problem is, it doesn’t develop it.

 5 Exercises to Toughen Up your Core

 - Stability Ball Crunch: This exercise is performed by placing your back on a stability ball, hands behind your head with feet flat on the floor.
 Keeping shoulders off the ball, squeeze your belly button back toward your spine and lift your upper back off the ball, curling slightly forward.
-Hold briefly, then return to start place.
+Hold briefly, then return to start position.
 Perform 25 reps.
 For added difficulty and recruitment of even more core muscles such as the obliques, try this: Once back is lifted, and belly button pulled in, trace an imaginary circle with your torso first in a clockwise motion (15 reps), then in a counter-clockwise motion (15 reps).

 - Supine Bridge: This exercise is performed lying on your back with your knees bent, heels up close to your gluteus maximus and hands placed down at your sides, palms down.
 In one fluid motion, raise your hips off the floor, squeezing your glutes and pushing against the floor through your heels to form a straight line that extends from your shoulders to your knees.
 Hold at the top for 2 seconds and then lower back down.
 Complete 20-25 reps.